-You cannot stop what seems like a constant increase in the price of gas.
+You cannot stop what seems like a constant increase in the price of fuel.

-Consequently, You can take several common-sense steps to squeeze a few more miles out of a gallon.
+Consequently, You can take several common-sense steps in reducing fuel consumption; to squeeze a few more miles out of a gallon.

-If you’re concerned about the price of gas or want to minimize the impact of your driving on the environment, you don’t have to scrap your car for a hybrid.
+So, If you’re concerned about the price of fuel; or want to minimize the impact of your driving on the environment; you don’t have to scrap your car for a hybrid.

 - Driving speed